gssk/mk-livestatus-api/README.rst

 ``s.hosts`` returns a Query to the ``hosts`` resources on Nagios.
 The ``columns`` and ``filter`` methods modify our query and return it, so we can chain the calls.
 The call to `call` method returns the rows as a list of dictionaries.

-If you use xinetd to bind the Unix socket to a TCP socket (like explained `here <http://mathias-kettner.de/checkmk_livestatus.html#Livestatus%20via%20xinetd>`_), you can create the socket like :
+If you use xinetd to bind the Unix socket to a TCP socket you can create the socket like :

     >>> s = Socket(('192.168.1.1', 6557))